 All CBD products should come from organically grown hemp.
-If the product has any pesticides or insecticides, don’t even think about making the purchase.
+If the product is derived from hemp grown on farms that use pesticides or insecticides, don’t even think about making the purchase.

 The only way to guarantee all of the above is to view third-party lab reports.
 You’ll notice that most reputable CBD sellers include lab reports with every batch of products.
 If the wholesaler’s website doesn’t show evidence in the form of third-party lab reports, be very wary.
 It is an expensive process but a necessary one to provide a cast-iron guarantee of quality.

 Earlier, we mentioned the importance of buying wholesale CBD derived from hemp grown on organic farms.
 The reason is that the hemp plant will absorb any contaminants or chemicals in the soil, including pesticides and insecticides.
 The process is known as phytoremediation, and hemp is so effective at it that it has been planted at the Chernobyl disaster site to absorb radioactive waste from the soil there.

 While hemp plants are susceptible to diseases and pests, organic farmers have utilized effective farming practices to prevent these problems.
 For example, organic farmers often use companion planting to deter pests.
 Some of the most common companion plants include:

 - Basil: its pungent smell is a natural deterrent for pests that like to feed on the hemp plant.

 - Chives, cilantro, and sage: Deter pests such as aphids, beetles, and spider mites.